šŸš€

 Transactions and Transaction Costs

 This page covers the basic functionality of transactions, how their associated costs are calculated, and where to see transaction data from the Energy Web Chain and Volta Testnet.
-If you want to read more about the fundamentals of transactions, see the Ethereum documentation on transactions, blocks, and gas,
+If you want to read more about the fundamentals of transactions, see the Ethereum documentation on , , and ,

 Transactions